-- What are the lecture periods in the winter semester 2020/21?
+- What are the lecture periods in the summer semester 2021?

 The Department of Student Affairs (HSST) publishes the academic calendar on their website, where you will find all important semester dates such as lecture-free days, semester breaks, special application deadlines and many more.

 Tip: Check their page from time to time as there may be updates due to the coronavirus situation.

 - Where can I find information for first year students?

 If you take up your studies at FHWS in the summer semester 2021, you find important information on the page for our first year students.